skoczen/django-seo-js/README.md

-### 0.2 - May 18, 2014
+### 0.2 - May 19, 2014

 * **Backwards incompatible** changes to `SEOBackendBase` - all backends are now expected to return an `HttpResponse` for their `get_response_for_url` methods.
-If you have custom backends, they'll need to be udpated.
-All included backends have been updated.
+If you have custom backends, they'll need to be updated.
+All included backends have been updated, so if you're using an included backend, you can just pip install the new version, and go.
 * Returns pages that come back from the cache with anything besides a `5xx` status code.
 * Passes on headers, content type, and status code from the cache response.
-* If the backend return a 5xx status, just returns the normal app and hopes for the best.
+* If the backend return a `5xx` status, just returns the normal app and hopes for the best.

 ### 0.1.3 - May 13, 2014